 6.1 CALPERS -The California Public Employees' Retirement System (CalPERS) Local Safety Plan provides retirement benefits to eligible CMFA safety employees under the 3% at 55 formula (Section 21363.1).
-The City shall pay the employees' required retirement contribution to CalPERS (the Employer-Paid Member Contribution is 9% of compensation earnable) and this amount shall be added to the base salary as defined in Article 2.1 for retirement calculation purposes (i.e. calculation of final compensation).
+The City shall pay the employees' required retirement contribution to CalPERS (the Employer-Paid Member Contribution is 9% of compensation earnable) and this amount shall be added to the base salary as defined in Article 3.1 for retirement calculation purposes (i.e. calculation of final compensation).
 The City's payment of the employees' required retirement contribution to CalPERS shall be reported to CalPERS as "compensation earnable" in accordance with Section 20636(c)(4) of the California Government Code.
+Subject to the concurrence and approval of all affected parties, the City agrees to implement procedures to amend the CalPERS Safety Plan to provide Government Code 21363.2 (3%@50) retirement benefits to be effective in January 2010, or as soon thereafter as permitted by CalPERS.
+Pursuant to CalPERS regulations, this new formula will apply to each year of eligible service credited with the City of Costa Mesa.
+After the CalPERS contract has been amended to provide the 3%@50 benefit, the City also agrees to amend the CalPERS Section 20903 (Two Years Additional Service Credit) option as soon thereafter as permitted by CalPERS.

-- 6.2 The PERS 3% at 55 public safety retirement benefit is in effect.
-The added cost to the City for this retirement enhancement will affect subsequent total compensation calculations as described in Section 3.3. - 6.3 CalPERS CONTRACT The City will continue to provide pension benefits to represented employees in accordance with the CalPERS contract in effect on the effective date of this MOU.
+6.2 The PERS 3% at 55 public safety retirement benefit is in effect until amended per Section 6.1.
+The added cost to the City for this retirement enhancement will affect subsequent total compensation calculations until amended as described in Section 3.3.

+6.3 CalPERS CONTRACT - The City will continue to provide pension benefits to represented employees in accordance with the CalPERS contract in effect on the effective date of this MOU.
 The City's contract with CalPERS for fire safety employees includes the following options:

-• Section 20042 (One Year Final Compensation) • Section 20965 (Credit for Unused Sick Leave) • Sections 21624/21626 (Post-Retirement Survivor Allowance) • Section 21620 (Retired Death Benefit of \$500) • Section 21329 (COLA of 2%) • Section 20903 (Two Years Additional Service - Golden Handshake) • Section 21031 (Purchase of Prior Service Credit) • Section 21635 (Post-Retirement Survivor Allowance Continues After Remarriage) • Section 21573 (Third Level of 1959 Survivor Benefits) • Section 21551 (Death Benefit Continues After Remarriage) • Section 20055 (Credit for Service Before CalPERS Contract) • Section 20938 (Limited Prior Service Credit to Employees on Contract Date) • Section 21536 (Local System Service Credit for Basic Death Benefit) • Section 20481 (Transfer of Local System Assets to CalPERS) • Section 21427 (Disability Retirement - Maximum 50% of Final Compensation)
+- Section 20042 (One Year Final Compensation) - Section 20965 (Credit for Unused Sick Leave) - Sections 21624/21626 (Post-Retirement Survivor Allowance) - Section 21620 (Retired Death Benefit of \$500) - Section 21329 (COLA of 2%) - Section 20903 (Two Years Additional Service Golden Handshake) - Section 21635 (Post-Retirement Survivor Allowance Continues After Remarriage) - Section 21573 (Third Level of 1959 Survivor Benefits) - Section 21551 (Death Benefit Continues After Remarriage) - Section 20055 (Credit for Service Before CalPERS Contract) - Section 20938 (Limited Prior Service Credit to Employees on Contract Date) - Section 21536 (Local System Service Credit for Basic Death Benefit) - Section 20481 (Transfer of Local System Assets to CalPERS) - Section 21427 (Disability Retirement Maximum 50% of Final Compensation) - Section 21024 (Military Stats 76) - Section 21022 (Public Service Layoff) - Section 21548 (Pre-Retirement Option 2W) - Section 21027 (Military Retiree) - IRC 414(h)(2) (Pre-tax payroll deduction plan for service credit purchase)